 In 2017, Alanna joined UMD’s Merrill College adjunct faculty staff, where she teaches an intermediate news reporting class to undergraduate students.
 As an instructor, her goal is to educate students on the simple knowledge that quality video, crisp natural sound and subjective sound bites will lead to a well-rounded story.
 Alanna credits much of her success to professional mentors and hopes to be the same guiding light for her students.

-As a junior faculty member at the news video workshop, Alanna’s goal is to help participants step outside their comfort zone because that’s where the ‘magic’ happens.
-She also hopes to eat really delicious BBQ.
+As a faculty member at the news video workshop, Alanna’s goal is help participants step outside their comfort zone because that’s where the ‘magic’ happens.
+She also hopes to eat delicious barbeque.

 Tawanda Scott Sambou is an award-winning producer for CNN’s Digital Video news team.
 Based in New York City, she is a Swiss Army knife producer - from conception to execution, she pitches, shoots, writes and edits content that has reached millions of people around the world.